 After a years-long process, accreditation by National Association of Trade & Technical Schools is approved in 1983.
 “Industrial” dropped from the School name as it looks to focus on traditional crafts and trades.
 In keeping with this, the School sunsets its classes in Camera Repair, Offset Printing, and Watch & Clock Repair, among others.
 The last of the School’s social service programs move to the North End Union during this time.

 Growing its capacity, NBSS launches new programs in Violin Making & Repair (1983), Bookbinding (1986), and Preservation Carpentry (1986).

 The School’s day care operations move to the North End Union.
 Tim Williams retires in 1992, and Cindy Stone is hired as the new Executive Director.
 A School-wide Improvement Plan lays the groundwork for growth and adaptation to changing industries.

-The School launches the first of its Workshops (now Continuing Education classes) to “promote continuing development of the skills and knowledge of artisans, both professional and amateur, in their respective fields.”
+The School launches the first of its Workshops (now Community Education classes) to “promote continuing development of the skills and knowledge of artisans, both professional and amateur, in their respective fields.”
 These short, project-based courses originally develop out of curricula from the School’s full-time programs.

 Due to enrollment growth and limited building capacity, the School’s Carpentry and Preservation Carpentry programs move to auxiliary facilities in Arlington.

 Cindy Stone resigns in 2005, and Walter McDonald is appointed Acting Director.
 In 2006, architect and NBSS graduate Miguel Gómez Ibáñez CF ’99 is hired as President.

 A pilot program for manual skills training for John Eliot School middle-school students is established in 2010.
 Similarly, a partnership with Boston Public Schools to tune/repair pianos begins.
 By 2016, Partnerships begin with Boston’s Madison Park Technical Vocational High School, the Donald McKay K-8 School, and Dorchester Youth Collaborative.